 Banks provide a variety of other useful services.
 Payments of bills such as phone and utility bills and taxes can be made at banks or can be set up to be automatically withdrawn from an account.
 Most banks can also exchange foreign currencies.

-Although not as popular as cash, credit cards are widely accepted at hotels, restaurants and shops across Japan.
+Credit cards are widely accepted at hotels, restaurants and shops across Japan.
 Residents of Japan can apply for credit cards such as VISA, Mastercard, JCB and AMEX through Japanese banks and other institutions.
 Approval standards are relatively strict, and credit cards may be difficult to obtain by foreigners without permanent residence, a Japanese spouse or a tax history in Japan.

 Japanese credit card bills must be paid in full every month and are usually automatically withdrawn from a bank account.
 When making purchases, the card holder can choose to make the payment interest free at once (ikkatsu barai) or divide it evenly over a number of months (bunkatsu barai), in which case interest is charged.